New Medium Helicopter: Bids

-Bidding was opened for the programme as the Invitation to Negotiate phase was launched in February 2024.
+In February 2024, bidding was opened for the programme as the invitation to negotiate phase was launched.
 Three manufacturers, Airbus Helicopters, Leonardo Helicopters and Lockheed Martin were expected to submit bids, with a closing date of 30 August 2024.

 Throughout 2024, defence industry sources again indicated that the expected order size would be reduced, potentially to 25-35 aircraft, with the MOD declining to comment on the exact figure.
-A senior executive of Spirit AeroSystems, part of the Airbus bid, stated in May 2024 that the size of the contract would be for around 30 helicopters.
+In May 2024, a senior executive of Spirit AeroSystems, part of the Airbus bid, stated that the size of the contract would be for around 30 helicopters.

 Shortly before the deadline for bids, Airbus announced it was withdrawing from the contest, stating that it would be "unable to formulate a responsible bid that would in parallel satisfy the customer’s requirements and provide adequate long-term returns to the business while implying a reasonable prospect of winning,”.
 Lockheed Martin also withdrew prior to the bid deadline, explaining that "We believe that Black Hawk remains the best solution both for the UK armed forces… but have elected not to submit a response to the New Medium Helicopter [tender] as we could not meet its minimum requirements in today’s market conditions,".
 This left the AW149 as the only contender.

-A contract is also expected to be awarded in 2025.
-However, a Strategic Defence Review announced in July 2024 by the Labour government, has raised speculation that the project could face cancellation to make budget savings.
+The Strategic Defence Review announced in July 2024 by the Labour government raised speculation that the project could face cancellation to make budget savings.
 In early December 2024, the Minister for Defence Procurement and Industry indicated that the evaluation of the bid is ongoing with the process expected to be complete in the first half of 2025.